jharper202007/address-book/README.md

 - `DELETE /contacts/1` - Delete a user.
 (Uses soft-deletes: record is not completely removed)

 ### Notes
 - A pre-populated sqlite database file is already included in the repo and is ready to use.
-The DB seed & set up files were left in to show how they were created though.
+The DB seed & set up files were left in to show how they were created though. `npm run db:refresh` can be run to re-seed the database